We know that Income Share Agreements can be confusing. They're an uncommon way of financing that includes many terms people may not be familiar with.

 Payment Window - This is how long your ISA contract lasts.
 The window typically ranges from two years to 10 years.
 Some ISAs will count months in which you earn less than the salary floor toward your repayment term.
 Others extend your repayment term in these instances.

 Required Payments - By far the most common way for one to satisfy their ISA.
 With an ISA, you pay back a percentage of your earnings each month for a set number of months.
 Each of these payments is considered one of your Required Payments.

 Grace Period - Most programs offer a grace period of at least 2-3 months after the end of a program before ISA payments would begin.
 This period gives everyone some time to start their job search without worrying about ISA payments or having to report on income immediately.

 Contract Term - Contract terms are typically set between 48-84 months depending on your degree and chosen career, but maybe terminated sooner if you reach your Payment Cap.

-Automatic Deferment - During periods of involuntary unemployment from sickness or other unforeseen circumstances, or if your income drops under a certain amount (the Minimum Income Threshold), your payment obligation will be automatically waived without penalty.
-Unlike loans, where you must apply for temporary deferment, with an ISA agreement, your payments will be suspended automatically during periods of economic hardship.
+Automatic Deferment - During periods of involuntary unemployment from sickness or other unforeseen circumstances, or if your total income drops under a certain amount (the Minimum Income Threshold), your payment obligation will be automatically waived without penalty.
+Unlike loans, where you must apply for a temporary deferment period, with an ISA agreement, your payments will be suspended automatically during periods of economic hardship.
 Think of it like having an insurance policy protecting your loans.

-We know that since ISAs are a relatively new form of financing, they can be a bit confusing.
+We know that since ISAs are a relatively new form of financial aid, they can be a bit confusing.
 We hope this helps answer some questions you may have about ISAs!
 Want to learn more?
 Click here to read more from our blog!